PermafrostDiscoveryGateway/viz-workflow/docker-parsl-workflow/README.md

 ### Overview

-- This script runs the same visualization worklow but process in parallel with several workers.
-The amount of workers can be adjusted in `parsl_config.py`
+- This script runs the same visualization worklow but processes in parallel with several workers.
+The amount of workers can be adjusted in the configuration: `parsl_config.py`
-- In the repository "packages" section there are published docker images that can be pulled by users.
-These packages are version controlled, so you can point to a specific image version to run.
+- The GitHub repository "packages" section contains all published Docker images that can be pulled by users.
+These  are version controlled, so you can point to a specific image version to run.
 This makes a workflow more reproducibile.
+The repo and version is specified in the `parsl_config.py`

 ### Steps

 - SSH into server in VScode, clone the repository, and navigate to the repository.
-- Make sure your Personal Access Token allows for publishing packages to the repository.
+- Make sure your GitHub Personal Access Token allows for publishing packages to the repository.
     - Navigate to your token on GitHub, then scroll down to `write:packages` and check the box and save.
-- Edit the filepath to the input data in the Dockerfile as needed.
+- Edit the filepath for the `WORKDIR` in the Dockerfile as needed
+  - TODO: remove this step
-- Add a line to parsl config to specify the persistent volume name and mount filepath.
+- Edit the line in the parsl configuration to specify the persistent volume name and mount filepath.
     - The first item in the list will need to be a persistent volume that is set up by the server admin.
+See [this repository](https://github.com/mbjones/k8s-parsl?tab=readme-ov-file#persistent-data-volumes) for details.
     - The second argument is the location that you want the volume to be mounted within your container
 ```
 persistent_volumes=persistent_volumes=[('pdgrun-dev-0', f'/home/{user}/viz-workflow/docker-parsl-workflow/app')]